cerfacs-globc/icclim/doc/source/dev/bootstrap_optimization_summary.rst

 Bootstrap optimization summary
 ##############################

-This note is the short human-readable summary of the recent bootstrap optimization work.
+This note summarizes the recent bootstrap optimization work.
 It complements the more detailed maintainability and architecture notes.

 What changed
 ============